 Wondering which major to choose?
 Which path to follow?
 What job to pursue?
 When and where to go abroad?
 How to make sense of an experience or relationship?
-Come, walk the labyrinth.
+Come walk the labyrinth.
 Use this ancient symbol as an opportunity to reflect on the transitions and decisions of your life.
-Sponsored by the Office of Religious and Spiritual Life.
 Goucher has two labyrinths - a permanent one located between the Haebler Memorial Chapel and Mary Fisher Hall, as well as a portable canvas one.
-Contact the Chaplain Cynthia Terry (firstname.lastname@example.org, or x6048) if you have any questions.
+Contact Chaplain Cynthia Terry (firstname.lastname@example.org or x6048) if you have any questions.

-Labyrinths are ancient human symbols known to go back at least 3500 years and probably much older.
-They appeared on most inhabited continents in prehistory, with examples known from North & South America, Africa, Asia and across Europe from the Mediterranean to Scandinavia.
-The labyrinth symbol was incorporated into the floors of the great Gothic pilgrimage cathedrals of France in the twelfth & thirteenth centuries.
+Labyrinths are ancient human symbols known to go back at least 3,500 years.
+They appeared on most inhabited continents in prehistory, with examples known from North and South America, Africa, Asia, and across Europe from the Mediterranean to Scandinavia.
+The labyrinth symbol was incorporated into the floors of the great Gothic pilgrimage cathedrals of France in the 12th and 13th centuries.

-A labyrinth is not a maze, but a walking meditation device with a single winding path from the edge to the center.
-There are no tricks, choices or dead ends in a labyrinth walk.
+A labyrinth is not a maze, but rather a walking meditation device with a single winding path from the edge to the center.
+There are no tricks, choices, or dead ends in a labyrinth.
 The same path is used to return to the outside.
-Combining a number of even older symbols, including the circle, spiral and meander, the labyrinth represents the journey inward to our own true selves and back out into the everyday world.
+Combining a number of even older symbols, including the circle, spiral, and meander, the labyrinth represents the journey inward to our own true selves and back out into the everyday world.

-Walking a labyrinth is a right brain activity (creative, intuitive, imaginative), and can induce or enhance a contemplative or meditative state of mind.
-It is a tool which can clear the mind, calm our anxieties during periods of transition and stress, guide healing, deepen self-knowledge, enhance creativity, allow for reconciliation, restore feelings of belonging to a community, and lead to personal and spiritual growth.
+Walking a labyrinth is a right-brain activity (creative, intuitive, imaginative) and can induce or enhance a contemplative or meditative state of mind.
+It is a tool that can clear the mind, calm our anxieties during periods of transition and stress, guide healing, deepen self-knowledge, enhance creativity, allow for reconciliation, restore feelings of belonging to a community, and lead to personal and spiritual growth.

-For many walkers the labyrinth becomes a metaphor for the journey of life: although full of twists and turns, each of us is on a single path through his or her life, and yet each person's journey is a separate and distinct qualitative experience.
+For many walkers, the labyrinth becomes a metaphor for the journey of life: Each of us is on a single path through his or her life, and yet each person's journey is a separate and distinct qualitative experience, full of twists and turns.
 In walking labyrinths, modern seekers are emulating and recapturing the pilgrimage tradition of many ancient faiths.